zmorehouse/COMP3310-Gopher/readme.md

 Running the program
 The program is a simple script that only requires python to run.
 To run, please follow these steps :
-- Extract the folder to a location of your choice.
+1) Extract the folder to a location of your choice.
 (Which, if you're reading this, has already been done!)
-- Open terminal/powershell with administrative priviledges
+2) Open terminal/powershell with administrative priviledges
-- CD to the directory of the folder
+3) CD to the directory of the folder
-- Run the script with python connect.py
+4) Run the script with python connect.py
-- Wait for the script to run and return the results
+5) Wait for the script to run and return the results
-- The script will automatically create a folder within it's parent directory named downloads, and two subfolders titled binary and text.
+6) The script will automatically create a folder within it's parent directory named downloads, and two subfolders titled binary and text.
 These two folders will host any downloaded files.

-- To modify the server the script connects to, you simply need to edit the script and change the variables under the __main__ function.
-This can take up to four variables - Host, Port, Selector and Type and will automatically construct the respective URL based on these values.
+To modify the server the script connects to, you simply need to edit the script and change the variables under the __main__ function.
+Host - Changes the host the crawler connects to
+Port - Changes the port the crawler connects to
+Buffer Size - Changes the size of the response buffer (in bytes) Timeout - Changes the duration of the program timeout (In seconds)

 Wireshark Filtering
 To initially recieve and filter traffic via Wireshark, I have done the following :